iamaarc/flight-intercept-gc/tech_note.md

 | Time to Intercept | 3.6 ± 0.3 s     | — (failed mostly) |
 | Energy Used       | 37.0 ± 3.2      | ~0.0              |
 | Failures          | 1/100           | 78/100            |
+> **Interpretation**: Pure Pursuit is significantly more robust under noise.
+PN requires precise conditions to succeed.
+---

 ### 📁 Visuals